web_0316.jpg

-Doruk Erhan is a J.S.D. candidate at Yale Law School, where he completed his LL.M. degree in 2022 as a Fulbright Scholar.
-Before coming to Yale, he studied law in Turkey and the United Kingdom.
-Then, he worked at an Ankara-based law firm, where he specialized in sovereign representation and appellate litigation.
-In 2022-2023, he served as a Fox Visiting Fellow at Sciences Po Paris.
-He holds a Magister Juris from the University of Oxford; and a B.A. in law, summa cum laude, from Bilkent University.
+DDoruk Erhanoruk Erhan is a J.S.D. candidate at Yale Law School, where he earned his LL.M. in 2022 as a Fulbright Scholar.
+Before coming to Yale, he studied law in Turkey and the United Kingdom and practiced at an Ankara-based law firm, specializing in appellate litigation.
+In 2022–2023, he was a Fox Visiting Fellow at Sciences Po Paris.
+He also holds a Magister Juris from the University of Oxford and a B.A. in Law, summa cum laude, from Bilkent University.

 Doctoral Committee

-Professors W. Michael Reisman (co-chair), Daniel Markovits (co-chair), Susan Rose-Ackerman (reader), Samuel Moyn (reader)
+Professor Daniel Markovits (co-chair), Ralf Michaels (co-chair), Susan Rose-Ackerman (reader), Samuel Moyn (reader)

 Education